cezaryIwan/spark_homework_1/README.md

 3. Launch Spark app with spark_submit.sh script, and remember to replace placeholders with actual secrets and adjust paths.
 Script is mostly spark-submit configuration from README mentioned above, but with additional environment variables.
 Remember also to delete pod with `kubectl delete pod <POD_NAME>`, if you are launching app again.
 4. Verify logs with `kubectl logs <POD_NAME>`.
 5. Verify result data under "data" container on Azure Storage.
 There should be additional directory called "enriched_data" with data prcessed by your ETL job.

+Issues section:<br>
+1. Issue with building docker image after corrections:<br>
+Problem:<br>
+After building a docker image and deploying it to AKS, it threw me an error, saying that it is not able to resolve environment variable froma main.py file line 12:  <br>
+`f"fs.azure.account.key.{app_config['AZURE_STORAGE_ACCOUNT_NAME']}.blob.core.windows.net",`<br>
+After code adjustments, image didn't use new version of code, even thought I rebuild egg file, checked if it contains correct version of code, rebuild docker image with --no-cache flag on and pushed it again on AKS.
+Solution:<br>
+TBD